Ford Emissions FAQs

 You cannot make a claim once the time limit for that particular type of claim has passed.

-If you decide that, despite the costs risks, you still want to issue proceedings to protect your limitation position this can be achieved by filing an individual claim form with the court and paying the applicable court fee.
+If you decide that, despite the cost risks, you want to issue your own legal proceedings to protect your limitation position, you can do this by filing an individual claim form with the court and paying the applicable court fee.
 This is not a matter with which Leigh Day will be able to assist you.
 You will need to weigh up the benefit of bringing your claim against the significant risk that once you issue legal proceedings, you will become potentially liable for the Defendant’s costs unless you have your own insurance to protect you.
 We cannot advise you about this, however.

 On the other hand, if you decide you do not wish to issue proceedings individually, we would be happy to act for you in relation to the other kinds of claims you might be able to bring.
 In this case, please complete our form.